-Georgia Tech’s Stewart School of Industrial & Systems Engineering (ISyE) recently joined forces with Amazon to help shape and develop ISyE’s master’s degree in supply chain engineering (MSSCE).
+Georgia Tech’s Stewart School of Industrial and Systems Engineering (ISyE) recently joined forces with Amazon to help shape and develop ISyE’s master’s degree in supply chain engineering (MSSCE).
 The company and School will work together to develop fulfillment systems analysis and design curriculum.
 To this end, ISyE, the Supply Chain & Logistics Institute (SCL), and Amazon have announced funding of $665,000 from Amazon during the next five years.
 A key goal will be to attract and recruit underrepresented minorities to this growing field.

 “We are pleased to support Georgia Tech’s Stewart School of Industrial and Systems Engineering to attract diverse talent to the field of supply chain engineering,” said Akash Chauhan, Amazon’s vice president of North American operations.
 “Amazon has exciting opportunities available on our growing supply chain, logistics, engineering, and robotics teams, and our support of Georgia Tech will help prepare the next generation of leaders.”